- Signature Co-Op Programs

 Learning Your Way:

 embrace different learning styles

 In the Keith Busse School of Business and Entrepreneurial Leadership business is good.
 At USF, business isn’t all about spreadsheets and profit margins.
-Our Franciscan values will teach you how to be a beacon for what is right and good about business.
+Our Franciscan values will teach you how to be a shining example of what is right and good about business.

 We believe that entrepreneurship and commerce can be instruments for good, that business management skills are only as useful as your values, and that the courage to do what is right defines success of any enterprise.

 We offer students the opportunity to learn the key business concepts in a classroom intensive program with internships as part of the curriculum.
-Our students can choose to focus more on experiential learning and receive two years of real work experience and executive mentoring prior to graduation.
+Or, our students can choose to focus more on a Co-Op experience and receive two years of real-work experience and executive mentoring prior to graduation.

 Through the EPIC Honors Program students gain real work experience through progressive professional experiences.
 Partnering with Fort Wayne region employers, students are gaining the vital skills needed to be competitive in the workplace.
 "My co-op experience better prepared me for a job and made me more appealing to potential employers, as I became a professional while still in school." -Zach Baron, three-year Indiana Michigan Power business co-op student.